This post may contain affiliate links. Please read our disclosure policy.

-Spanish Baked Eggs is made with a rich tomato sauce with whole cloves of roasted garlic and lots of plump, black Hojiblanca Olives from Spain.
+Spanish Baked Eggs is made with a rich tomato sauce with whole cloves of roasted garlic and lots of plump, black Olives.
 Eggs are baked into the sauce which is just as delicious eaten for dinner as it is for breakfast.

 Good morning, my friends!
 I've got one of my favorite breakfast recipes to share with you today.
 We love it so much that we'll sometimes eat it for dinner, too.

 This Spanish baked eggs recipe with Hojiblanca olives from Spain is similar to shakshouka.
 I guess you could call it a Spanish shakshouka recipe.
 The eggs and Hojiblancas are poached in a rich and flavorful tomato sauce that is absolutely delicious.